 What would Dave Ramsey's illustration look like if we invested in real estate instead of stocks and mutual funds?

-Most of the retirement calculators on the internet assume that your money is getting plugged into a mutual fund (or some other boring investment product you don’t have to think about).
+Most of the retirement calculators on the internet assume that your money is getting plugged into a mutual fund (or another boring investment product you don't have to think about).

-If you’re willing to invest in your own real estate portfolio, there is the potential for FAR higher returns, because real estate allows an investor to use other people’s money (OPM) to leverage their investment dollars.
-Real estate also offers all kinds of tax advantages and plenty of opportunities to increase the value of each property.
+If you're willing to invest in your real estate portfolio, there is the potential for FAR higher returns because real estate allows an investor to use other people's money (OPM) to leverage their investment dollars.
+Real estate also offers tax advantages and plenty of opportunities to increase the value of each property.